dawanda/cartograph/README.md

 Like the constructor, it executes function `fn` in the scope of the `Cartograph` instance.
 It is useful for adding routes, especially if the route definition is splitted in multiple files.

+## Contributing

+Contributes are very welcome!
+If you have an idea about how to make `Cartograph` better, you should:

+  1. Fork the project and setup the environment with `npm install`

+  2. Write your new features/fixes and relative tests in CoffeeScript.
+The test suite uses [BusterJS](http://busterjs.org), and can be run with `npm test` after starting the Buster server.

+  3. Send a pull request (please do not change the version in `package.json`)